shannjiang/PCReg/README.md

 ***--covars*** is the argument to provide covariates you want to include in the model.
 The covariate names need to match exactly the column names of the covariates in the covariate matrix.
 If no covariate to provide, please specify it as None (**--covars None**).

 ***--dep_var*** is the argument to provide dependent or response variable in the model.
 The variable name needs to match exactly the column name of the dependent variable in the covariate matrix.

+PCReg calculates and exports Chi-square statistics and corresponding P value for the PCs from the PC regression.